raspberrypilearning/Year8-RelevanceTraining-Part1-GBICi4/en/step_4.md

 ---  task ---

-The 'Relevance' intervention introduces the fundamental computing concepts.
+The 'Relevance' intervention introduces fundamental computing concepts.
 The trial focuses on two strands:
 1. Identifying real-world issues which can be addressed with apps
 2. Programming an app in App Lab